wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 ### Device reset detection

 As soon as the firmware starts, it informs about this with a power-on event.
 This is the only event that is allowed once enabled.
-Having read this event, the master understands that the device has been rebooted and it is necessary to reconfigure event generation.
+Having read this event, the client understands that the device has been rebooted and it is necessary to reconfigure event generation.
 It makes sense to send the next event request only after successful configuration of event generation on the device.
 After a reset, the event will not occur until the device reboots.

 The enable event is of type `0x0F`, ID 0, priority low.

-If the master has restarted and plans toIf all devices appear in any case, then it can turn off sending the enable event so as not to waste time receiving it during the next event request cycle.
+If the client has restarted and plans toIf all devices appear in any case, then it can turn off sending the enable event so as not to waste time receiving it during the next event request cycle.

-To work around the situation where a slave may not receive a request packet from the master confirming its enable event, the sending of an enable event should be disabled during configuration.
+To work around the situation where a server may not receive a request packet from the client confirming its enable event, the sending of an enable event should be disabled during configuration.
 Even if we just received this event.

 ### Event sending configuration function - 0x18